lucasousa/lucasousa/README.md

 <h3>About me</h3>

-- 💬 I'm 22 years old.
+- 💬 I'm 23 years old.
 I'm a python django developer and cloud computing researcher with a focus on multiple clouds
-- :earth_americas: Novo Oriente, Piaui, Brazil
+- :earth_americas: Picos, Piaui, Brazil
 - :student: Information Systems at UFPI
 - 📫 How to reach me **lucas103101@gmail.com**